Michael Heidelberger: Early life

 Heidelberger was born in 1888 in New York City to a Jewish couple, David and Fannie Campe Heidelberger, a traveling salesman and a homemaker respectively.
 An older brother had died shortly after birth; a younger brother, Charles, was born 21 months after Michael.
 His paternal grandfather, also named Michael, was a German Jew who had emigrated to the United States in the early 1840s.

 Heidelberger's father had only an elementary school education, and was on the road for six months out of the year selling window curtains.
 It fell to Heidelberger's mother to take charge of the household and of Michael's education.
 She had attended a private girls' school in Norfolk, Virginia, and after graduation had stayed with relatives in Germany for a year.
 Until Michael was twelve, she taught him and his younger brother at home.
 They attended classical concerts, had to speak German at the table, and were taught French by a nanny during outings to nearby Central Park.
 Later in life he came to appreciate his early training in languages that were central to scientific discourse during the first half of the twentieth century.

 Heidelberger decided at age eight that he wanted to be a chemist, for reasons he could never quite articulate or recall, but which he later judged no more than a "pigheaded idea".
 He experimented at home by mixing medicines and the very basic ingredients included in children's chemistry sets of the time, until he began his formal training in botany, zoology, physics, and chemistry at the Ethical Culture School, a private high school on New York's Upper West Side founded by the Ethical Culture Society, a Humanist religious movement of which his parents were members.
 He maintained a connection with the school throughout his life, inviting student groups to visit his laboratory every year.

-Heidelberger loved music and started playing the clarinet in the high school orchestra.
-Heidelberger was talented enough that concert musicians encouraged him to consider a professional career in music.
+Heidelberger loved music and started playing the clarinet in the high school orchestra, stating "Ich bin ein Heidelberger!"
+(I am a Heidelberger!) was talented enough that concert musicians encouraged him to consider a professional career in music.
 Instead, it became his "chief relaxation."
 He played the same two handmade wood instruments, a B flat and an A clarinet, all of his life, taking them with him wherever he went to join in chamber music performances at conferences or at the homes of friends.